Tomas-Kaiser/docker_tutorial/README.md

 `export` to set up a variable in current terminal session eg `export DB_USER=Tomas` `echo $DB_USER` or `printenv DB_USER` to print the db user .bashrc is the place where we store pernament environment variables.
 To have access to the newly created variable you have to `exit` session or you can use `source .bashrc` if we are not in home directory then `source ~/.bashrc`

+#### Managing Processes

+The process is an instance of the running program.

+`ps` to see all running programs/processes contains PID TTY TIME & CMD `sleep 40 &` to sleep command for 40 sec, `&` and put into backgroud so that we can use a terminal.

+`kill $PID` to kill program/process with its PID number